1. Home

 If certain hereditary diseases run in your family, this could affect how much you pay for life insurance.
 These can include diabetes, stroke and certain types of cancer.
 However, insurers consider how many relatives have been affected when deciding whether you should pay higher premiums.

 By understanding the factors that influence life insurance costs, you might be able to look at reducing the cost.
-Clearly, you might have little control over factors such as your age, occupation and state of health, for example.
-But there are some steps you can take in order to pay less.

 • Consider decreasing term insurance.
 If you want a life policy to ensure your family can stay in their home after your death, you could opt for decreasing life insurance.
 The amount of cover falls every year as you pay off your mortgage debt.
-This means premiums are often lower than on level term insurance, where the cover is maintained at the same level throughout the policy.